salvir1/Crank_On_Seattle_Bike_Data/README.md

 - Merged all trip datasets by date into one master
 - Added daily weather info
 - Created total am peak trips and other trips, am peak trips for counter locations with 3 or less bike shops nearby and other trips for counter locations with more than 3
+- During EDA, it was discovered that data from several of the counter locations during 2014 was unreliable.
+Counts were 2-3x expectations.
+All data from this year was dropped.
+- During EDA, it was discovered that data from the NE Seattle counter location was missing for 3 months in the summer.
+Counts were much higher than expected in the month prior suggesting that this month's totals may have actually included some of the missing data, but clearly not all of it.
+Data for these four months in 2018 was overwritten with counts from 2019 in order for longitudinal statistics to be performed.

 EDA
 - Constructed several views of